Pan Am Southern: 2008–2022

-On May 15, 2008, Norfolk Southern Railway announced that it had come to an agreement with Pan Am Railways to "create an improved rail route between Albany, N.Y., and the greater Boston, Mass., area called the 'Patriot Corridor'."
+On May 15, 2008, Norfolk Southern Railway announced that it had come to an agreement with Pan Am Railways (PAR) to "create an improved rail route between Albany, N.Y., and the greater Boston, Mass., area called the 'Patriot Corridor'."

 On March 12, 2009, Norfolk Southern and Pan Am received STB approval of the deal.
 As of May 1, 2009, each of the two companies owns 50% of Pan Am Southern.
 PAR's trackage between Ayer, Massachusetts and Mechanicville, New York was transferred to PAS and continued to be operated and maintained by PAR's Springfield Terminal Railway Company subsidiary.
 NS transferred to PAS cash and property valued at $137.5 million.

 Planned improvements to the route included track and signal upgrades, and expansion of terminals, including new automotive and intermodal terminals constructed in Ayer, Massachusetts and Mechanicville, New York.